6.1 - Reporting the Bilan Carbone®

 2. A letter of commitment from management, the content of which is defined in the annex;

-3. Proof of assessment renewal (For example the tracking number of the last assessment on the Software or theSpreadsheet export dated of the last assessment or evaluation report of the last assessment, ...);
+3. Proof of reassessment of the assessment (For example the tracking number of the last assessment on the Software or theSpreadsheet export dated to the last assessment or evaluation report of the last assessment, ...);

 1. Evaluation report completed by the organisation in self assessment;